ccache/ccache/doc/INSTALL-from-release-archive.md

 [release archive](https://ccache.dev/download.html), you need:

 - A C compiler (for instance GCC).
+- [libb2](https://github.com/BLAKE2/libb2).
+If you don't have libb2 installed
+  and can't or don't want to install it on your system, you can pass `--with-libb2-from-internet` to the configure script, which will make the script download libb2 from the Internet and unpack it in the local source tree. ccache will then be linked statically to the locally built libb2.
 - [libzstd](http://www.zstd.net).
 If you don't have libzstd installed and can't or don't want to install it on your system, you can pass `--with-libzstd-from-internet` to the configure script, which will make the